mckinney99/EricMcKinneyMusic/README.md

 Eric McKinney Music, News, Videos, Bio and much more. and

-still learning... new code up soon!!
+still learning... new code up soon!!!